Codrut Turcanu (the most productive Internet Marketing copywriter)

 What makes this powerful?

-An instant audio grabber is the key here.
-I’d prefer a video on the landing page though, since they’re offering a video presentation on their software.
+Instant audio grabber is the key here.
+I’d prefer a video on that landing page though, as they’re offering a video presentation on their software.
 This is more like a disguised “pre-sale” landing page.
 It works if you do a product launch or want to share a demo of your program.

 #5.
 Graphic Squeeze Page